manishsahu7158/Portfolio/Customer Segmentation/README.md

 I have used Tableau to prepare the dashbaord.

 The insights contains -
--Customer Distribution by Regions
+- Customer Distribution by Regions
--Customer Distribution by Balance
+- Customer Distribution by Balance
--Customer Distribution by Age,Gender
+- Customer Distribution by Age,Gender
--Customer Distribution by Job Classification
+- Customer Distribution by Job Classification

 [Dashboard](https://github.com/manishsahu7158/Portfolio/blob/main/Customer%20Segmentation/UK_Bank_Customer_Segmentation.pdf)